NonGNU ELPA - subed

 • Move the current subtitle or all marked subtitles (subed-move-subtitles) forward (C-M-n) or backward (C-M-p) in time without changing subtitle duration.
 A prefix argument sets the number of milliseconds for the current session (e.g. C-u 500 C-M-n C-M-n moves the current subtitle 1 second forward).

-• Shift the current subtitle forward (C-M-f) or backward (C-M-b) together with all following subtitles.
+• Shift the current subtitle together with all following subtitles using (subed-shift-subtitles), or shift them forward (C-M-f) or backward (C-M-b).
 This is basically a convenience shortcut for C-SPC M-> C-M-n/p.
+This is handy for correcting sync delays where the subtitles are correctly spaced but are offset from the audio.

 • Scale all subtitles or all marked subtitles forward (C-M-x) or backward (C-M-S-x) in time without changing subtitle duration.
 A prefix argument sets the number of milliseconds for the current session (e.g. C-u 500 C-M-x moves the last [or last marked] subtitle forward 500ms and proportionally scales all [or all marked] subtitles based on this time extension.
 Similarly, C-u 500 C-M-S-x moves the last [or last marked] subtitle backward 500ms and proportionally scales all [or all marked] subtitles based on this time contraction).
 This can be extremely useful to correct synchronization issues in existing subtitle files.
 First, adjust the starting time if necessary (e.g. C-M-f), then adjust the ending and scale constituent subtitles (e.g. C-M-x).